Kyle Lang shares his secret about how he dealt with physical and mental exhaustion on trek from Washington to New York.

 In an interview, he traced the origin of the cross-country adventure back to his grandfather, who gave him Christopher McDougall’s book Born to Run.
 The book “inspired me to run my first marathon, when I was 16,” Lang said.
 After that, he decided to run the length of a local bike trail, which is 101 miles, as part of a high school exit project.
 “I did it in two days to raise money for a couple of organizations.”
 Finding himself capable of running 40-50 miles a day, he was then inspired to take on the coast-to-coast challenge.

-Then he heard ultramarathoner Marshall Ulrich speak at Princeton, which only added to his desire and confidence.
+The ultramarathoner Marshall Ulrich spoke at Princeton, and his talk only added to Lang’s desire and confidence.
 Ulrich wrote about his run from California to New York at age 57, averaging 60 miles a day, in Running on Empty.

 Lang began lining up corporate partners and sponsors and planning a route.
 During spring semester last year, he began training in earnest, doing 30- or 40-mile runs on weekends and 10- to 25-mile runs during the week, “to try to make sure I was capable of sustaining high mileage.”
 He would do 35 miles around a track, “just to get used to the mind-numbing boringness of what the summer might be.”